liamwalsh1980/Milestone-Project-2/README.md

 [Testing document](TESTING.md)

 ## Deployment
-(Date this project was deployed: TBC)
+(Date this project was deployed: 25th June 2021)

 ### Github pages
 The project was deployed to GitHub Pages doing the following: -